 This operates more like your Bluetooth enabled devices.
-It emits short radio waves which can sync with a broad range of smart devices.
+It emits short radio waves that can sync with a broad range of smart devices.
 These devices could be your Android or iPhone-powered devices, laptops, GPS system, or MP3 players.
 The technology also makes it easy to communicate using intercom with other riders as long as they are within the pre-specified range.

 Should I choose a Bluetooth helmet or headset?

 Well, the choice depends.
 If you are a newbie, I would recommend buying the ready-to-use Bluetooth-integrated helmet which you do not have to possess technical skills to install headsets.
-It’s a plug-and-play.
+It’s plug-and-play.
 However, because of this ready-made, the price tag tends to be exorbitant.
 It is, however, a great investment.
 In my reviews, I chose the affordable models.

 On the other side, you can opt for Bluetooth headsets which can be installed with ease.
 These models are well suited for tech-savvy bikers who can spend time customizing to their liking.
 The green side of this choice is that the costs are generally affordable.
-My second product does not come with the integrated Bluetooth headset, but I recommended one.
+My second product does not come with an integrated Bluetooth headset, but I recommended one.